Empire State of Mind (Part II) Broken Down: Live performances

 On November 29, Keys performed the song's chorus in a medley alongside "Doesn't Mean Anything" and "No One", on the sixth season of the United Kingdom television show, The X Factor.
 Keys performed the full version of the song on 4Music Favourites.
 Keys also performed the song on Saturday Night Live along with "Try Sleeping with a Broken Heart".
 Stephen Colbert and Keys also performed the song together on The Colbert Report with Colbert adding his own verses on December 15, 2009.
 For the 2010 Radio 1 Big Weekend, the track's chorus was changed from "New York..." to "North Wales..." and the new version waxes lyrical about all that the North Wales coast has to offer.
 Lyrics include; "Yes, today I travelled north from Harlech to the Menai Bridge.
 What a pretty drive, with so much to see it’s such a privilege."
 On June 28, 2011, Keys performed the song on Good Morning America.
 Keys also performed the song as the final number at the six-hour 12-12-12: The Concert for Sandy Relief on December 12, 2012.

 There was no official music video shot for "Empire State of Mind (Part II) Broken Down".
 However, due to the success of the song, leading to it being released as a UK single, the 4Music Favourites performance was shown on music channels as the music video.

+In 2022, Keys performed the song at the Platinum Party at the Palace.